-GCPH will not be able to move to the next phase of COVID vaccine until given specific direction from Governor Polis and the Colorado Department of Public Health & Environment.
+GCPH will not be able to move below the “dotted line” of the phase 1B population until given specific direction from Governor Polis and the Colorado Department of Public Health & Environment.
 Providing vaccine to non-authorized populations at this time will result in the penalty of being denied further vaccine delivery to vaccinate the Grand County community.

 Grand County Public Health (GCPH) and Community Healthcare partners are working to prioritize COVID-19 Vaccine to our community.
 Our efforts are to vaccinate all populations in the timeline outlined and in an expedited manner.
 These efforts are based on the following factors:

 - GCPH is adjusting plans, in real-time, as State priorities change or are adjusted.

 - COVID-19 Vaccine logistics are a massive undertaking with limited staff resources and availability

 - All Vaccine Providers signed an agreement to meet all criteria, or potentially have future vaccine shipments stopped.